 To Sum Up

 Well, I hope this article has given at least one actionable tactic that you can go away and use with the marketing of your new website.
-One thing to keep in mind is that marketing is always changing, and there is nothing more fun than constantly learning about new tactics to use on your website!
+One thing to keep in mind is that digital marketing is always changing, and there is nothing more fun than constantly learning about new tactics to use on your website!